-Avid4 Adventure Overnight Camps operate a small camp store/trading post both online for purchases before the start of camp (and delivered at camp) and onsite for parents, campers, and staff.
-The trading post allow campers the opportunity to purchase items they may have forgotten (toothbrush, stamps, etc) or a chance to pick up some new gear that is great for Overnight Camp (hat, backpack, apparel, water bottle, headlamp, etc).
+Avid4 Adventure Overnight Camps operate a small camp store/trading post both online for purchases before the start of camp so that you can pack accordingly and onsite for parents, campers, and staff.
+The trading post allow campers the opportunity to pick up some new gear that is great for Overnight Camp (hat, backpack, apparel, water bottle, headlamp, etc).
 Items can also be purchased ahead of time through our online store.

 When is the Trading Post Open?

 The best and most effective way to purchase items is online ahead of the start of camp.
 In addition, the Trading Post will be open on Sunday during Registration Day and Saturday mornings during Family Day for parents and families to purchase items.
 The Trading Post will NO LONGER BE OPEN during the camp week.

 The Trading Post offers branded shirts, hats, backpacks, sweatshirts, winter hats, hammocks, and other high quality and useful items for camp.
 Items range from $10 for things like a water bottle to $50 for more premium items, such as a hydration backpack or premium hooded sweatshirt.

 Why the change in 2019 from the former Trading Post model?

 After several years, we have pivoted the former model because:

 - It was creating an odd consumerist culture at camp that was not desirable.